gokcehan/lf/doc.md

 # COMMAND LINE COMMANDS

-The prompt character specifies which of the several command-line modes you are in.
+The prompt character specifies which of the several Command-line modes you are in.
 For example, the `read` command takes you to the `:` mode.

 When the cursor is at the first character in `:` mode, pressing one of the keys `!`, `$`, `%`, or `&` takes you to the corresponding mode.